snowplow-archive/snowplow.github.com/_posts/2015-02-xx-snowplow-60-bee-hummingbird-released.md

 $ bundle install --deployment
 {% endhighlight %}

-Finally, you will have to change the collector_format field in the configuration file to "thrift":
+If you want to run the Hadoop Enrichment process against the output of the Kinesis LZO S3 Sink, you will have to change the collector_format field in the configuration file to "thrift":

 {% highlight bash %}
 :collector_format: thrift